mathieucarbou/MycilaPZEM004Tv3/docs/index.md

 ### Callbacks

-- `PZEMCallback`: called when the PZEM has read the data and when a change for any of the metric is detected.
+- `PZEM::Callback`: called when the PZEM has read the data and when a change for any of the metric is detected.
   This is useful to be notified exactly when required.
   You must check the event type